Packitt History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Packitt reached English shores for the first time with the ancestors of the Packitt family as they migrated following the Norman Conquest of 1066.
 The Packitt family lived in Oxfordshire.
 The name, however, is a reference to Pachet, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
 Some of the family remained in Normandy as seen by this entry: "William Pachet, Normandy 1180."
-CITATION[CLOSE]

 Early Origins of the Packitt family